-NZDRC Website means NZDRC's website, found at www.nzdrc.co.nz or www.nzdrc.co.nz or www.nzdrc.co.nz
+NZDRC Website means NZDRC's website, found at www.nzdrc.co.nz.

 Party means a party to a Dispute under these Scheme Rules (that is, a Claimant, Appellant or Respondent) and includes their Representatives.

 Reply means the statement of the Claimant answering the Response (if there was a Response) and includes the substance of the Reply and all related Submissions.